Ankeny National Wildlife Refuge: Purpose and ecology

 As with the other refuges within the Willamette Valley National Wildlife Refuge Complex, the primary management goal of Ankeny National Wildlife Refuge is to provide high quality wintering habitat for geese, especially the dusky Canada goose (Branta canadensis subsp. occidentalis), to ensure healthy, viable goose populations while minimizing goose browse damage to crops on private agricultural lands.
 Unlike most other Canada geese, dusky Canada geese have limited summer and winter ranges.
 They nest on Alaska's Copper River Delta and winter almost exclusively in the Willamette Valley.
 Habitat loss, predation, and hunting caused a decrease in their population.

 The Willamette Valley refuges incorporate an intensive cooperative farming program in order to provide high protein browse (annual ryegrass, perennial ryegrass and fescue) for seven subspecies of wintering Canada geese, with primary emphasis on the dusky subspecies.
 Under cooperative agreements, area farmers plant refuge fields.
 Some fields are planted annually and others are mowed or burned to produce the tender, nutritious grasses preferred by geese.

 The geese also need water for resting and foraging habitat.
 Many refuge wetlands occur naturally; others are created by dikes and levees.
 In some low-lying areas of the refuge, wetlands that were drained or channelized by previous owners have been restored to increase diversity and desirability of habitat for wildlife.
 The majority of wetlands are being managed as moist soil units, to promote growth of wetland food plants (millet, smartweed, sedges, etc.) used as food by waterfowl and other wildlife.
 Other goals of the refuge include to protect, restore and enhance populations of threatened and endangered species, to maintain habitats for indigenous species and perpetuate natural diversity, and to provide for environmental education, research, and wildlife oriented recreation.

 By resting in undisturbed areas on the refuges, wintering geese regain energy reserves required for migration and nesting.
 This sanctuary also reduces depredation problems on neighboring private lands by encouraging waterfowl to use refuge resources.
 Because of their need for a quiet resting area, waterfowl habitat is closed to public entry while the geese are in residence in order to minimize human disturbance.
 Recently, the refuge has increased efforts to restore and expand riparian forest and wet prairie habitats.

 Ankeny NWR also provides habitat for a wide variety of other bird species, as well as mammals, reptiles and amphibians.

 Public use

-Visitor facilities include Ankeny Hill Overlook on Ankeny Hill Road and Eagle Marsh Kiosk on Buena Vista Road.
+Visitor facilities include Ankeny Hill Overlook on Ankeny Hill Road and Eagle Marsh Kiosk on Buena Vista Road, which are open year round.
 Trails include Pintail & Egret Marsh Boardwalk and the Rail Trail, both on Wintel Road.
+The Rail Trail and Pintail & Egret Marsh boardwalks are open to the public year-round.
+The Dike Trails and most other regular trails are closed between October 1 and March 31.
 Wildlife and wild-lands observation, photography, hiking, and environmental education and interpretation are the major public use activities allowed on the refuge.